 In 1980, awakened by the Black Parents Movement and surrounding discourse at the time, a group of local parents and teachers gathered at Kentish Town Library to discuss practical ways in which they could support each other and their children.
-At the time, academic and social research into the education attainment of black students was highlighting the fact that large numbers of young black and mixed heritage British young people were leaving school or being permanently excluded with little to no formal qualifications due to an educational system which was alienating and even discriminating against them.
-The list of issues identified included an educational system in which children and young people did not see themselves represented: which failed to include or acknowledge the historic and contemporary contributions of BME societies, communities or individuals as well as misunderstanding the needs of these children and a readiness to label them negatively from an early age.
+At the time, academic and social research on educational attainment suggested large numbers of black and mixed heritage British young people were leaving school or being permanently excluded with little to no formal qualifications.
+Key issues were identified with the education system including:

 An underrepresentation of Black and Minority Ethnic (BME) teachers in mainstream schools.

 A failure to include the historic and contemporary contributions of BME societies, communities or individuals.

 A misunderstanding of the diverse needs of BME pupils.

 A readiness to label BME pupils negatively from an early age.

 The overriding concern was that if young people, were failing to complete school to age 16 or left without achieving a required standard of education, the result would often be a lifetime of continued social disadvantage, negatively impacting on their health, employment, housing, quality of life and self-esteem.

 Immediate action was needed.
 Thus, the Camden Black Parents and Teachers Association (CBP&TA) was established.
 At that time, the emphasis was on development through self-help and working collectively.
 As the organisation grew, the members realised that much more could be done to help young people with funding and dedicated support roles.
 In 1989, the CBP&TA became a registered charity.